photoprism/photoprism-docs/docs/getting-started/proxies/SWAG.md

 If everything went well, you can now access photoprism on the subdomain you configured: photoprism.mydomain.duckdns.org

 !!! attention
-    In some cases, the docker-container of photoprism won't be named "photoprism".
+    The docker-container of photoprism won't be named "photoprism", it will be "name_photoprism".
     To check this, execute <code>docker ps</code> and check wether it is named "photoprism".
-    If it's not, execute <code>docker rename <currentcontainername> photoprism</code>.
+    If it's not, go to your docker-compose file and add the following line to photoprism below 'image' <code>container_name=photoprism</code>.
 Restart swag afterwards.
+    <b>Keep in mind to not have two photoprism containers with the same name!</b>
+    You could also change the config file of Swag with the right name in the proxy-confs directory.